tomsercu/metarunlog/README.md

 ## Goal and philosophy
 + Goal: manage your machine learning project experiments
 + Command line commands to create new experiment, expand a template to fill in changing hyperparameters, launch the experiment, parse the resulting output logs / csv and generate a webpage
-+ Extend with python code specific to your project: parse log files, plot graphs with matplotlib or bokeh
++ Extend with python code specific to your project: parse output and log files, plot output metrics with matplotlib or bokeh
 + Design principles:
-    - Minimalistic, use sensible primitives
+    - Minimalistic, use sensible primitives, do not get in the way
     - Experiments are based on folder structure
     - Work off git versioned codebase
-    - Do not get in the way
     - Independent of any project and DL tool
 + What it does not do
     - Deal with schedulers